Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Toledo has combined with its opponents to put up more than 50 points in six of 11 games this season.
+- Toledo has combined with its opponents to score more than 50.5 points in six of 11 games this season.

-- The two teams combine to score 64 points per game, 14.0 more than the over/under in this contest.
+- The two teams combine to average 64 points per game, 13.5 more than the over/under in this contest.

-- The 50-point over/under for this game is 6.1 points below the 56.1 points per game average total in Blue Raiders games this season.
+- The 56.1 PPG average total in Blue Raiders games this season is 5.6 points more than this game's over/under.

 Toledo Stats and Trends

-- Toledo has played 12 games, with seven wins against the spread.

-- The Rockets have an against the spread record of 3-2 in their five games when favored by 10.5 points or more so far this season.
+- Toledo has seven wins against the spread in 12 games this season.

-- Toledo's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- So far this season, the Rockets have been installed as favorites by a 10.5-point margin or more five times and are 3-2 ATS in those games.

 - The Rockets average 68.4 more yards per game (435.8) than the Blue Raiders give up per outing (367.4).